Me: This is the first Patrick Troughton story I ever saw.

 Gary: It had a robot in it called Robby the Robot.
 What more do you want?

-I haven’t got the heart to tell him that the robot in Lost in Space wasn’t called Robby.
-In fact it wasn’t called anything.
+I don’t have the heart to tell him the robot in Lost in Space wasn’t called Robby.
+In fact, the robot in Lost of Space wasn’t called anything.
 How rubbish is that?

 Anyway, back in The Krotons…

 Sue: The Croutons seem to be powered by showerhead technology.

-The Learning Machine scene, where Zoe and the Doctor compete to be the best scholar (“I wish our students were this keen”) goes down well with nearly every person in the room.
-Okay, Nicol snorted when they mentioned working in square roots, and Gary clearly still has his doubts, but even so.
+The scene where Zoe and the Doctor compete to be the best scholar – “I wish my students were this keen!” – goes down well with nearly every person in the room.
+Okay, Nicol snorted when they mentioned working in square roots, and Gary still has his doubts, but even so.

 Gary: How can you watch this rubbish?